rzldimam28/simple-notes/README.md

 ### `/users - GET` Fetch all users

 ## ✏ NOTES
+All of notes endpoints will be needed a JSON WEB TOKEN Auth that generated from /login.

 ### `/notes - POST` Create new note.
 Example of request body:
 ```json